rcrowther/updownrecord/README.rst

 Other options
 +++++++++++++
-object_name_field_key
-    Inherited from the underlying view.
-States a field to use for a title in informative messages.

 success_url
     Inherited from the underlying view.
 Redirect to the value of this attribute if the upload action is successful.